 Don’t keep your key card with a phone or keys in your back pocket.
 They’re also made of metal and can demagnetize when rubbed together for long periods.

 Don’t put magnets near your key card (or any other magnetic object).
 Magnets will pull away from the magnetism from anything they encounter, so even if you don’t purposefully try to demagnetize something, having others around could still do it anyway!

 If you follow these steps, your key card should be working again.
 But it’s better to prevent a key card from being demagnetized in the first place.
 This can happen when something with a strong magnetic field is placed near your key card, so keep that in mind when using one!

 It’s also important to remember that if you leave your key card somewhere where it might be exposed to magnets—like on top of a desk lamp or next to a fridge door—it can still get demagnetized if someone else moves it and puts it near something else with a strong magnetic field.
 Then you would have demagnetized the one thing that was supposed to protect your home from thieves!

 I hope you have found this article helpful in your quest for a working keycard.
-Please contact us if you have any questions about the information presented here or would like to share other methods with us.
+Please contact us if you have any questions about the information presented here or want to share other methods.